A British-Arab writer and Researcher

 More than five years ago, the Kingdom of Saudi Arabia (KSA) launched a military intervention in Yemen.
 This campaign marked a shift in Riyadh's foreign policy, which had been non-interventionist for decades.
 Saudi Arabia justified this departure as "defending the legitimate government" of Abdrabbuh Mansur Hadi against the Ansar Allah movement, more commonly known as the Houthis, who were fighting a rebellion against Hadi's government.
 Riyadh initially declared that its operation would be "limited in nature," but the war has now dragged on for 66 months with no military or political solution in sight.

-Saudi Arabia’s intervention is reminiscent of Egypt’s military entanglement in Yemen in the 1960s, when it supported the republicans after the revolution by the Yemeni Free Officers against Muhammad al-Badr, the Imam of the Mutawakkilite Kingdom of Yemen.
-Their successful revolution established the Yemen Arab Republic on 26 September 1962 and marked the beginning of a civil war that lasted eight years.
-Between 1962 and 1967, Egypt deployed tens of thousands of troops to support the republicans against the Saudi-backed royalists; Egyptian President Gamal Abdel Nasser once told a historian: “I sent a company to Yemen and ended up reinforcing it with 70,000 troops.”
+Saudi Arabia's intervention is reminiscent of Egypt's military entanglement in Yemen in the 1960s when it supported the republicans after the revolution by the Yemeni Free Officers against Muhammad al-Badr, the Imam of the Mutawakkilite Kingdom of Yemen.
+Their successful revolution established the Yemen Arab Republic on 26 September 1962 and marked a civil war that lasted eight years.
+Between 1962 and 1967, Egypt deployed tens of thousands of troops to support the republicans against the Saudi-backed royalists; Egyptian President Gamal Abdel Nasser once told a historian: "I sent a company to Yemen and ended up reinforcing it with 70,000 troops."

-During that period, the KSA fought a proxy war by providing financial and political support to the Yemeni royalists, rather than engaging in direct military operations.
+During that period, the KSA fought a proxy war by providing financial and political support to the Yemeni royalists rather than engaging in direct military operations.
 That is not the case in the ongoing Yemeni conflict.
-Instead, Riyadh appears to have repeated Nasser’s miscalculation, and now appears to be looking for a face-saving way out of the war.
+Instead, Riyadh appears to have repeated Nasser's miscalculation and now appears to be looking for a face-saving way out of the war.

 In March, the Saudis invited the Houthis for direct talks, but the initiative was rejected.
 In June, however, the Houthis reversed course and announced their willingness to meet in Riyadh to negotiate an end to the war.
-Mohammed Ali al-Houthi, a member of the Houthi Supreme Political Council, told the BBC, “We have no restrictions; no agenda that we fear will be exposed.
-We are ready for a public dialogue with the aggressor countries to reach a cease-fire and lift the siege that this coalition imposed on Yemen’s land, sea and air five years ago.”
+Mohammed Ali al-Houthi, a member of the Houthi Supreme Political Council, told the BBC, "We have no restrictions; no agenda that we fear will be exposed.
+We are ready for a public dialogue with the aggressor countries to reach a cease-fire and lift the siege that this coalition imposed on Yemen's land, sea, and air five years ago."

 Until now, very little progress has been made towards ending the conflict.
-On the one hand, despite Riyadh’s seeming willingness to end the war, the Saudi-led coalition continues to launch dozens of devastating air strikes.
-Yemeni writer and political researcher Ahmed Almoaiad told me, “Saudi Arabia is not serious in the peace process, nor in restoring what is called legitimacy.
+On the one hand, despite Riyadh's seeming willingness to end the war, the Saudi-led coalition continues to launch dozens of devastating airstrikes.
+Yemeni writer and political researcher Ahmed Almoaiad told me, "Saudi Arabia is not serious in the peace process, nor in restoring what is called legitimacy.
 The Saudi coalition has another agenda linked to Israel, which is to eliminate any party or movement that rejects American-Israeli hegemony over the region.
-As long as that goal is not achieved, Saudi Arabia will continue its aggression against Yemen.”
+As long as that goal is not achieved, Saudi Arabia will continue its aggression against Yemen."

-On the other hand, the Houthis have continued firing ballistic missiles towards the KSA’s territory in recent months.
-And more importantly, they have ramped up military operations made significant advances on the ground this year, which may signal that the tide of the war is turning.
+On the other hand, the Houthis have continued firing ballistic missiles towards the KSA's territory in recent months.
+And more importantly, they have ramped up military operations made and significant advances on the ground this year, which may signal that the tide of the war is turning.

-The fact that all warring parties are continuing military engagements unabated indicates that the peace process is simply not a priority, at least for now.
-The big political issues – who to hold power, how to share power, how to govern a unified nation – remain unresolved and barely discussed.
-“None, aside from military instruments, is focusing on the big chunk: comprehensive, nationwide peace processes,” Ibrahim Jalal, a non-resident scholar at the Middle East Institute whose research focuses on the Yemeni conflict, told me.
-“The peace process is stalled at all levels.”
+The fact that all warring parties are continuing military engagements unabated indicates that the peace process is not a priority, at least for now.
+The big political issues – who should hold power, how to share power, how to govern a unified nation – remain unresolved and barely discussed.
+"None, aside from military instruments, is focusing on the big chunk: comprehensive, nationwide peace processes," Ibrahim Jalal, a non-resident scholar at the Middle East Institute whose research focuses on the Yemeni conflict, told me.
+"The peace process is stalled at all levels."